2020 College Football Playoff National Championship Preview

 Our preview of the 2020-21 NCAA College Football Playoffs will reveal how we think the season will go down and which teams will advance to the final four and play for a title.
 Along the way we'll provide the legalities involved, our list of top-rated sportsbooks accepting wagers on the title game, and strategies to give bettors a competitive edge when picking which team will be crowned champion of NCAA Division I FBS.

-*COVID-19 Update: The only conferences that will play their football schedules beginning in the fall of 2020 will be the ACC, SEC, Big 12, Big Ten, AAC, C-USA, and Sun Belt.
+*COVID-19 Update: The only conferences that will play their football schedules beginning in the fall of 2020 will be the ACC, Pac-12, SEC, Big 12, Big Ten, AAC, C-USA, and Sun Belt.
 The CFP Selection Committee has announced its intentions to select four teams to play for a National Championship in Miami on January 11, 2021.
-The Pac-12 and Big Ten are considering playing football in the spring of 2021, but will not be included in this year's national championship consideration.

 Is it legal to place an online bet for the CFP National Championship?